 Dance in the living room to your favorite songs

 Play an active video game that involves fun body movement

-Play games such as tag, catch, or frisbee
+Play games like tag, catch, or Frisbee

 Ride your bikes together